top of page

 • Addressing the "saviour complex" and encouraging volunteers to see themselves as allies and supporters rather than rescuers.

-• Guiding volunteers how to respond to requests for financial support or gifts, emphasising community-based approaches over individual transactions.
+• Guiding volunteers on how to respond to requests for financial support or gifts, emphasising community-based approaches over individual transactions.

-8. Building Trust Between Locals and Volunteers
+Building Trust Between Locals and Volunteers

-Respecting context - not every interaction is a scam.
+• Not every interaction is a scam.

-Not every local is trying to exploit you.
+• Not every local is trying to exploit you.

 Featured Posts